'Shame, shame, shame' Mugabe tells U.S. and Britain

-UNITED NATIONS (Reuters) - Zimbabwe’s President Robert Mugabe on Thursday berated the United States and former colonial power Britain and its allies for trying to control his nation and its resources, telling them to remove their “illegal and filthy sanctions.”
+UNITED NATIONS, Sept 26 (Reuters) - Zimbabwe’s President Robert Mugabe on Thursday berated the United States and former colonial power Britain and its allies for trying to control his nation and its resources, telling them to remove their “illegal and filthy sanctions.”

 “Shame, shame, shame to the United States of America.
 Shame, shame, shame to Britain and its allies,” Mugabe, 89, said in a speech to the United Nations General Assembly.